-The textbook World History which was published in 1992 to a positive critical reception, 24 proposes to students that they get to know European history within this spirit of openness.
-The version of World History 25 for the junior stages of high schools uses political, economic, and cultural history as well as the history of international relations to describe the leading role that Europe has played within the development of world history, taking an approving tone towards both capitalism's and socialism's historical achievements.
+The textbook World History which was published in 1992 to a positive critical reception,22 proposes to students that they get to know European history within this spirit of openness.
+The version of World History23 for the junior stages of high schools uses political, economic, and cultural history as well as the history of international relations to describe the leading role that Europe has played within the development of world history, taking an approving tone towards both capitalism's and socialism's historical achievements.
 Its political history focuses mainly upon the establishment of state power by the capitalist class and the structural changes in Europe's international policy.
 Its economic history emphasises the Industrial Revolution and the economic crises endured by capitalism.
 A large part of the book's content focuses on cultural history, including the classical culture of the Greco-Roman period, the Renaissance, early contemporary and later modern cultures of science, literature and the arts as well as modern culture.
-The high school version of the book only discusses contemporary and modern world history26.
-Volume 1 details the rise of the capitalist economy and its influence on the world, while Volume 2 discusses the the socialist revolution and its influence on the world's two main political systems (i.e. socialism and capitalism).
+The high school version of the book only discusses contemporary and modern world history24.
+Volume 1 details the rise of the capitalist economy and its in-